Master of Physician Assistant Studies

 No Credit by Exam or AP credit can be used to fulfill any prerequisite coursework.

 No online courses will be accepted to fulfill science prerequisites.
+We will consider online courses for the following:

 Check course equivalencies for Texas institutions using the Texas Common Course Numbering System (TCCNS)